New Year – New Outlook. Time to sharpen up a positive outlook for 2021.

 How about these for a list of New Year’s Resolutions for Board Members?

-I promise to spend some time understanding the data about how we raise money and how we spend it.
+I promise to take my role as a fiduciary guardian of our nonprofit seriously.
+I will work to truly understand the data about how we raise money, and how we spend it.

-I want to learn about my organization’s fundraising plan and our funding/business model.
+It will be important for me to learn more about where our money really goes, and why we need more funding.
+I want to learn about my organization’s fundraising plan and our specific funding/business model.

 Like Tom Peters said,